-We will license products from the inventor or owner of the product, with license fees paid on collected revenue from the sales of the product, net of returns and allowances.
-Typical license fees run between 2% and 4% of net sales for sales generated over television and the web, and if the Company is able to then take the product for distribution to traditional brick and mortar outlets for further sales, an increased license fee of between 4% and 6% is typically paid.
+We will develop our own products or license them from the inventor or owner of the product, with license fees paid on collected revenue from the sales of the product, net of returns and allowances.
+Typical license fees run between 2% and 5% of net sales for sales generated over television and the web, and if the Company is able to then take the product for distribution to traditional brick and mortar outlets for further sales, an increased license fee of between 4% and 6% is typically paid.
 The license rights typically run for between 24 and 36 months, and are generally renewable.
 Products may or may not have patent protection, copyright protection, and/or trademark protection.

-The year ended December 31, 2014 and the three months ended March 31, 2015 was a time of great progress for the Company.
+The first and second quarter of 2015 was a time of great progress for the Company.
 Most importantly, our product, the Plumber's Hero, was accepted by both the direct consumer and also the retail market.
 We were invited to become a vendor with several of the major domestic retailers with the understanding that upon completion of the application process, we would begin to receive purchase orders for the Plumber's Hero.
-As of the end of the first quarter of 2015, the Plumber's Hero is available in eight major retailers throughout the United States.
+As of the end of the second quarter of 2015, the Plumber's Hero was available in twelve major retailers throughout the United States.